tanfiona/HDBResalePrice/README.md

 # Running the script
 Please run the following script in command line with your applicable arguments.
 The default arguments is provided as the first value for string values.
 Please ensure all datasets are downloaded beforehand (See the Resources bullet).
+If you want to amend the default parameters and regressors, please edit the file 'src/utils/params.json' directly.
+For example, if you want to add the secondary school proximity variable, add to the "aux_cols" list the variable name "secsch__".
 ```
 python -W ignore main.py
 	--model_name lgb/knn/...